isabella232/mobile-services.de-DE/help/using/c-manage-app-settings/c-mob-confg-app/configure-push-messaging/prerequisites-push-messaging.md

 1. (**Users**) Log in to Mobile using their Adobe ID.

-## Benutzerkonten in der Experience Cloud verknüpfen
+## Link users' accounts in the Experience Cloud

 Jeder Benutzer muss das Analytics-Konto innerhalb der Experience Cloud-Organisation verknüpfen.